 21. Procedures at Annual Section Meetings

-21.1 A section meeting for Tennis Members will be held annually in October, for Squash Members annually in April and for Gym/ Fitness members in June.
+21.1 A section meeting for Tennis Members will be held annually in October, for Squash Members annually in April and for Gym and Fitness members annually in June.

-21.3 The quorum for the annual and extraordinary general meetings shall be five Members with full voting rights.
-No business other than the appointment of the chairman of the meeting shall be transacted at the general meeting if the persons attending it do not constitute a quorum.
+21.3 The quorum for the annual section meetings shall be five Members with full voting rights.
+No business other than the appointment of the Chairperson of the meeting shall be transacted at the section meeting if the persons attending it do not constitute a quorum.

 21.4 Each section member present shall have one vote.

-21.5 Unless covered elsewhere in these rules, resolutions shall be passed by a simple majority of those Members present and entitled to vote.
-In the event of an equality of votes the chairman of the meeting shall have a casting or additional vote.
+21.5 Unless covered elsewhere in these Rules, resolutions shall be passed by a simple majority of those Members present and entitled to vote.
+In the event of an equality of votes the Chairperson of the meeting shall have a casting vote.

-21.7 The Section Secretary, or in his absence a member of the Section Committee, or any other nominated individual shall take minutes at annual section meetings.
+21.7 The Section Secretary, or in their absence a member of the Section Committee, or any other nominated individual shall take minutes at annual section meetings.

 21.8 There shall be no right for a Member to vote by proxy.
 No person may represent more than one Member.

 21.9 Nominations for Officers and Members of all Section Committees will be made to the Section Secretary at least seven days before the date of the relevant Annual Section meeting.
-Each nomination will be duly proposed and seconded by a member of the Club with voting rights, each nominee having signified his or her assent to the nomination.
+Each nomination will be duly proposed and seconded by a Member of the Club with voting rights, each nominee having signified their or her assent to the nomination.

-21.11 All nominees for all committees must satisfy HMRC’s fit and proper person test to be involved in the general control, management and administration of the club and must declare that he/ she is a fit and proper person prior to being elected.
+21.11 All nominees for all committees must satisfy HMRC’s fit and proper person test to be involved in the general control, management and administration of the Club and must declare that they are a fit and proper person prior to being elected.

 22. Purchase and Supply of Liquor

-22.1 Purchase for the Club and supply by the Club of intoxicating liquor must be in the absolute discretion of the Management Committee.
+22.1 Purchase for the Club and supply by the Club of intoxicating liquor must be at the absolute discretion of the Management Committee.

-22.2 The Management Committee must not in any way be restricted in freedom of purchase.
+22.2 The Management Committee shall not in any way be restricted in the freedom of purchase and supply of liquor.

-24.1 Visitors may be introduced by members on any day for a fee to be determined by the Management Committee and displayed on the Club noticeboard.
+24.1 Playing visitors may be introduced by Members on any day for a fee to be determined by the Management Committee and displayed on the Club noticeboard.

-24.2 The Member introducing a guest and any person introduced as a guest of the Management Committee in accordance with Rule 24.5 must enter the name and address of the guest together with the name of the introducer in a book which must be kept on the Club’s premises.
+24.2 The Member introducing a playing visitor and any visitor introduced as a guest of the Management Committee in accordance with Rule 24.5 must enter the name and address of the visitor together with the name of the introducer in a book which must be kept on the Club’s premises.

-24.3 No one may be admitted as a guest on more than five occasions in any calendar year.
+24.3 No person may be admitted as a playing visitor on more than three occasions in any calendar year.

-24.4 No under 18 members may introduce guests into the club except to play tennis or squash or on authorised social occasions.
+24.4 No Member under the age of eighteen may introduce playing visitors into the Club, except to play tennis or squash or on authorised social occasions.

-24.5 Any player, coach, other team representative, match official or spectator attending the Club’s premises (by invitation of the Club) who is not a Member shall be a guest of the Management Committee, provided that no one whose application for membership has been declined or who has been expelled from the Club may be introduced as a guest.
+24.5 Any player, coach, other team representative, match official or spectator attending the Club’s premises for an organised event who is not a Member shall be admitted to the Club with the approval of the Management Committee.
+No such person shall be admitted to the Club whose application for membership has been previously declined or who has been expelled or temporarily suspended from the Club.

 25. Permitted Hours